idr4n/netrw-preview.nvim/README.md

 ### 🔧 Flexible Key Mappings

-All mappings now support both single keys and multiple keys for the same action:
+All mappings support both single keys and multiple keys for the same action:

 ```lua
 require("netrw-preview").setup({